ejms116/ftl-stats-tracker/README.md

 > Ensure that Java is correctly installed and added to your system's PATH so that you can run the program from the command line.

+## Credits

+This program uses code from [Vhatis ftl-profile-editor](https://github.com/Vhati/ftl-profile-editor)

+Big thanks to Vhati and everybody that contributed to that project.
+The ftl-stats-tracker would not be possible without it.

 ## 📥 How to Use